refactoredjello/Water-Walls/README.md

 Input: Array -> [5, 3, 7, 2, 6, 4, 5, 9, 1, 2]

 ### Outputs
-Given the above input we would output that between wall 3 and 8 we would find the most of amount of water.
+Given the above input, between wall 3 and 8 we would find the most of amount of water.
 The amount of water trapped would be of size 11.

 Output: Tuple -> [3, 8, 11]

 ### Strategy
 Iterate over the array keeping track of a starting value.
-As you traverse the array keep track of every subsquent values that are lower than start.
-Stop when you hit a value that is greater than start or if the current index is greater than both previous and next values.
-Subtract from whichever is lower(start or end), each value that you have tracked.
+As you traverse the array keep track of every subsquent values that are lower than starting value.
+Stop when you hit a value that is greater than start or if the current value is greater than both previous and next values.
+Subtract each value that has been tracked from the lower of start and current value independtly.
+Then find the sum of the result of all of the subtraction operations.
 This is the amount of water trapped.
 Repeat the process starting at the current index.
-If at any point you hit a value greater than the previous ending value, recalculate the previous summation based on previous tracked values + new tracked values using this new value as your new end.
+If at any point you hit a value greater than the previous ending value, recalculate the previous summation based on previous tracked values + new tracked values using this new value as your new ending value.

 ### Big-O
-Since we will travering the entire array once, the time complexity will be of O(n).
+Since we will be travering the entire array once, the time complexity will be of O(n).

 ### Transformation Steps